liaoh1/group3/README.md

 # group3
-This this the group work from groups3, which is created for building basic documentation for developing the given software and implementing a build system and continuous integration for the repository
+This group work is created to build basic documentation for developing the given software, for implementing a build system and for continuous integration of repository.